titzer/wizard-engine/doc/Building.md

 ### Proposal tests

 Note that you can check out modified specs associated with any proposal.
-Just place (or link) them under `wasm-spec` and follow similar steps to build/run them.
+Just place (or link) them under `wasm-spec` and follow similar steps to build and run them.
 For example, to test the `tail-call` proposal:

 ```